 I am a Chicago based artist teaching at the University of Chicago in the Department of Visual Arts.
 I create site-generated projects and social sculptures that insert historical scenarios into present day situations, as well as engage present day histories to imagine alternative futures.

-After nomadic years of living in Thailand, Japan, Mongolia and The Netherlands with her family, Amber settled in Chicago, Illinois.
-She received her MFA from the School of the Art Institute of Chicago in 2009 and began teaching at the University of Chicago, Columbia College and the School of the Art Institute.
-She currently teaches in the Department of Visual Arts at the University of Chicago and has an active collaborative practice that cross a variety of disciplines and media.
-Her collaborators, including Sara Black, Lia Rousset, Aaron Hughes, Katie Hargrave and Joe Madrigal, enable Amber to work in a variety of materials that intersect with social issues ranging from visualizing the carbon cycle to Human Right’s abuses.
+I received my MFA from the School of the Art Institute of Chicago in 2009 and have a collaborative practice that crosses a variety of disciplines and media.
+With collaborators, I work in a variety of materials that intersect with social issues ranging from visualizing the carbon cycle to Human Rights abuses.

 Forest Collection by Deep Time collaborative (Amber Ginsburg & Sara Black)